aurimas13/Machine-Learning-Goodness/100DaysOfMLCode/README.md

 # AUTO-GPT, Vicuna-13B & AI Model for Cancer | Day 94

 - Joined open-source development of Auto-GPT that is an experimental open-source application showcasing the capabilities of the GPT-4 language model.
 It autonomously develops and manages businesses to increase net worth.
-To try it and join yourself look at it as item **13** [here](#worthy-repositories) or access directly [here](https://github.com/Torantulino/Auto-GPT).
+To try it and join yourself look at it as item **13** [here](https://github.com/aurimas13/Machine-Learning-Goodness) under Worthy Repositories or access directly [here](https://github.com/Torantulino/Auto-GPT).

 - New chatbot just arrived as Vicuna-13B that is an open-source chatbot trained by fine-tuning LLaMA on ~70K user-shared ChatGPT conversations.
 It claims to achieve "more than 90% quality of OpenAI ChatGPT and Google Bard while outperforming other models like LLaMA and Stanford Alpaca in more than 90% of cases".
 Seems possible to run it on your own machine with a single GPU.
-Details as item **14** [here](#worthy-repositories) or accessed directly the repo [here](https://github.com/lm-sys/FastChat) and blog [here](https://vicuna.lmsys.org)
+Details as item **14** [here](https://github.com/aurimas13/Machine-Learning-Goodness) under Worthy Repositories or accessed directly the repo [here](https://github.com/lm-sys/FastChat) and blog [here](https://vicuna.lmsys.org)

 - Researchers from University of British Columbia developed an AI model that predicts cancer patient survival with accuraccy of above 85%.
 Details in the publication is [here](https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2801709).